How did Jaap Stam's FC Cincinnati beat Europe's elite clubs to sign $13m Brazilian wonderkid Brenner? | Goal.com

 How did Jaap Stam's FC Cincinnati beat Europe's elite clubs to sign $13m Brazilian wonderkid Brenner?

-The moment reports started emerging linking FC Cincinnati to Brenner, the collective reaction was largely the same: incredulity.
+The moment reports started emerging linking FC Cincinnati to Brenner, the collective reaction was one of incredulity.

-He'd scored 21 goals in his last 39 appearances for Sao Paulo, including 13 during a stunning one-month, 11-game blitz through October and November.
-As a result, Sao Paulo were reportedly demanding a €50 million (£45m/$60m) fee for his services.
+He'd scored 21 goals in his last 39 appearances for Sao Paulo, including 13 during a stunning, one-month, 11-game blitz through October and November.
+As a result, Sao Paulo were reportedly demanding €50 million (£45m/$60m) for his services.

 Brenner, by all accounts, is a player destined for big things.

-So, what was he doing linked with Cincinnati, a team that is certainly no Arsenal or AC Milan?
+A move to Cincinnati, then, appeared to make no sense.
 The club is a relative newcomer to MLS, having only made the leap to the American top division two seasons ago and, unlike say Los Angeles, New York or Miami, Cincinnati certainly isn't seen as a luxurious landing spot for foreign talent.

-On the field, the club has struggled over the last two seasons, having gone through four head coaches while scoring a league-worst 12 goals in 23 games last season.
+On the field, the club has struggled over the last two years, having gone through four head coaches while scoring a league-worst 12 goals in 23 games last season.

 Cincinnati has landed a special one, a player that many believe could follow in the footsteps of Miguel Almiron and Alphonso Davies in commanding a massive transfer fee from Europe when that time is right.

-For starters, as General Manager Gerard Nijkamp puts it, they "put the money on the table" at a time where other clubs simply could not.

-As the coronavirus pandemic continues to impact finances in leagues all over the world, clubs are less willing to pay big money for soon-to-be-established talent, leaving players like Brenner priced out of moves that would be seen as normal in years past.
+As the coronavirus pandemic continues to impact finances in leagues all over the world, clubs are less willing to pay big money for soon-to-be-established talent, leaving players like Brenner priced out of moves that would have been seen as normal in years past.

-FC Cincy paid a reported $13m (£9.4m) transfer fee for the Brazilian, with incentives meaning that total could jump even higher.
-The deal is the third-largest transfer fee paid in MLS history, behind only the moves to bring Gonzalo 'Pity' Martinez and Ezequiel Barco to Atlanta United.
+FC Cincy paid a reported $13m (£9.4m) for the Brazilian, with incentives meaning that total could jump even higher.
+It's already the third-largest transfer fee in MLS history, behind only the moves to bring Gonzalo 'Pity' Martinez and Ezequiel Barco to Atlanta United.

-The fee is roughly the same kind of money that Watford paid to bring Richarlison to England and similar to the one Barcelona forked over to sign full-back Emerson.

-"It’s difficult times for clubs worldwide who are struggling and are not so proactive to sign new players because there is some uncertainty still in the world," Nijkamp said.
+"These are difficult times for clubs.
+They're not so proactive in signing new players because there is some uncertainty still in the world," Nijkamp said.

-"Maybe that gives us the opportunity to get this player that, in a normal world, I’ll say it like that, it would be more difficult for a club like FC Cincinnati or any other club in MLS to get this high-profile potential player."
+"Maybe that gives us the opportunity to get a high-profile player that, in a normal world, would be more difficult for a club like FC Cincinnati or any other club in MLS."

 For Brenner to move to FC Cincinnati, though, he had to be convinced that the club could be a stepping stone and provide him with a big move before an even bigger move.

-To do that, FC Cincy surely pointed to players like Almiron and Davies, who have gone on to command massive transfer fees with their own moves to Europe.
-They surely pointed to players like Bryan Reynolds, Zack Steffen, Tyler Adams and Reggie Cannon as players that can grow up in this league and then continue on abroad.
+To do that, FC Cincy pointed to players like Almiron and Davies, who have gone on to command massive transfer fees with their own moves to Europe.
+Or pointed to the likes of Bryan Reynolds, Zack Steffen, Tyler Adams and Reggie Cannon as evidence that players that can grow up in this league and then continue on abroad.

 "The United States gives a lot of shine in my eyes," Brenner said.
 "When the offer came, I couldn’t resist.
 As soon as I heard about the project from a call with [Director of Scouting and Player Recruitment Hunter Freeman] and saw all the facilities, from that day on, I started searching for videos of the club and the fans.
 That really surprised me and I had no doubts."